sr320/course-fish274-2021/exercises/Bash-for-navigating.md

 > *   Demonstrate the use of tab completion, and explain its advantages.

 ---

-You need to download some files to follow this lesson:
+For this we will be You need to download some files to follow this lesson:

 Make a new folder in your Desktop called shell-novice.
 Download [shell-novice-data.zip](https://d.pr/f/BDaGTy) and move the file to this folder.